skbkontur/ZstdNet/README.md

 ### Exceptions

 The wrapper throws `ZstdException` in case of malformed data or an error inside *libzstd*.
-If the given destination buffer is too small, `InsufficientMemoryException` is thrown away.
+If the given destination buffer is too small, `ZstdException` with `ZSTD_error_dstSize_tooSmall` error code is thrown away.
+Check [zstd_errors.h](https://github.com/facebook/zstd/blob/v1.4.5/lib/common/zstd_errors.h#L52) for more info.

 ### Compressor class

 Block compression implementation.
-Instances of this class are **not** thread-safe.
+Instances of this class are **not thread-safe**.
+Consider using `ThreadStatic` or pool of compressors for bulk processing.

 * Constructor allow specifying compression options.
 Otherwise, default values will be used for `CompressionOptions`.